Gölyazı

+Gölyazı is a settlement built on the ancient Greek city called Apollonia Ad Rhyndacum.
+The necropolis ruins of this city are on the hill called Zambak Tepe, close to the land.

 History

 Possibly founded as a colony by Miletus, the antiquity of the city is supported by coins from as early as 450 BCE, which bear the anchor symbol of Apollo and which have been attributed by some scholars to this Apollonia.
 The city experienced prosperity under the Attalids during Hellenistic times.

 The Roman Emperor Hadrian visited the city and in the Byzantine period, it belonged to the Diocese of Bithinya, then Nicomedia.

 During the Byzantine period, it was called Theotokia.